LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 You can use the ``scripts/logtalk_tester.sh`` Bash shell script or the ``scripts/logtalk_tester.ps1`` PowerShell script for automating running unit tests (e.g. from a CI/CD pipeline).
+When using one of the Logtalk installers, the ``.sh`` extension can usually be omitted.
 For example, assuming your current directory (or sub-directories) contain one or more ``tester.lgt`` files:

 ::